FFTYYY/ResNet/README.md

 2. For training other models , follow the constructions in train.sh

+###### notice: The parameters after the last epoch is taken to be the final parameters since no remarkable overfitting observed.

 ## Testing

 1. `python -W ignore test.py --test_mode --model_save=trained.pkl `